• Skip to primary navigation

 • Pour contents into the hearts of palm mixture.
 Stir to combine.

-• Cover and chill the mixture in the refrigerator, and form the patties later, or form crab cakes using a mold or form with hands and cook immediately.
+• Cover and chill the mixture in the refrigerator, and form the patties later, or form crab cakes using a mold or assemble with hands and cook immediately.

 Air Frying